srushtin24/Log-Classification-System/README.md

 - Use a **supervised classifier** (loaded via `joblib`) on top of embeddings
 log → embedding (MiniLM) → classifier → label

 #### Why this approach
 - Captures semantic meaning of logs
 - Handles variations in log format
-- More efficient than full BERT fine-tuning
+- More efficient than full BERT fine-tuning  <br>

 ### Confidence Thresholding